Are dog stairs necessary for small dogs?

 Q: What is the best way to stop my dog from jumping off the couch?

-A: The best way to teach your pet new behaviors or dissuade them from doing undesired ones, such as running away or biting, is through positive reinforcement and operant conditioning.
+A: The best way to teach your pet new behaviours or dissuade them from doing undesired ones, such as running away or biting, is through positive reinforcement and operant conditioning.
 One thing you can do is offer something they enjoy doing without you having to ask; like getting lots of attention when they sit on command.
 Use treats in combination with praise and affection while walking through these steps together so that they learn what it means to sit patiently instead of bouncing around when someone walks past them.

 Remembering to work backwards may be helpful too.
 Start at the end - when your pet wants to go down instead of up - reward their good decision by praising them for all their hard work thus far then gently guiding them towards going down a few steps before stopping again so they know what is expected moving forward.